kkyamada/bert-rbp/README.md

 	--num_node 1  \
 	--rbp_name $RBP
 ```
-The results of analysis will be exported to the `$PRED_PATH`.
+The results of the analysis will be exported to the `$PRED_PATH`.
 To visualize the results, follow the instruction in the `visualization.ipynb` file.
 When you further conduct detailed analysis, replace the `--do_analyze_regionboundary` to `--do_analyze_regionboundary_specific`.

 ## 4.4 Secondary structure analysis
 Note that you need to install LinearPartition before this section.
 RNA secondary structure analysis for each BERT-RBP can be conducted by running: